0xcharchar/tipjarcontracts/README.md

 ### Caveats and words of warning

 I have a number of tests but it isn't perfectly covered yet.
 I also have not done gas optimization.
 This is an alpha product, and not alpha in the fun way were you are making a bunch of money.

+## TipJarLeaderboard.sol

+_Your top tippers receive a kickback on each withdrawl_

+Inspired by [Twitch leaderboards](https://help.twitch.tv/s/article/leaderboards-guide) for Gifters and Cheerers.
+The goal is to provide an incentive for tipping higher amounts by providing a percentage of the tips back to the top of the leaderboard.

+**Absolutely alpha product, missing many tests**